Esther Ijewere: Publications

-Get Talking With Esther
+Get Talking with Esther

 Get Talking with Esther is an online talk-show (Tweetchat) anchored by Esther aimed at helping people find their voice and communicate their thoughts through words, and promote positivity on social media.
+It started with a tweet chat in 2020 but has now evolved into a live session on Facebook and Instagram, syndicated to YouTube, where Esther hosts guests from across the globe.

 Women of Rubies

-She is the publisher of the women focused blog, ‘Women of Rubies ’ which tells the inspirational stories of leading women in different sectors who are contributing their quota to nation building and adding value to the society through their work.
+She is the publisher of the platform Women of Rubies, which tells the inspirational stories of leading women in different sectors who are contributing their quota to nation-building and adding value to society through their work.